-5. The use will be sited to remove. no land from production (or potential production) if any non-farmable potential building site is available, or if this is not possible, to remove as little land as possible from production.
+5. The use will be sited to remove no land fiom production (or potential production) if any non-farmable potential building site is available, or if this is not possible, to remove as little land as possible fiom production.

-By locating on the southwestern perimeter of the parcel, the continued use of the existing structures removes as little land as possible from production.
+By locating on the southwesternperimeter of the parcel, the continued use of the existing structures removes as little land as possible from production.
 The greenhouses are clustered with the shed/office structure, adjacent barn, and residential structures on the parcel.
-The open fields will be converted from calla lily production to berry production and diversified crops.
+The open fields will be converted fiom calla lily production to berry production and diversified crops.